FRIENDS OF DUBOIS BADLANDS

 Our first project in 2021 was one of invasive species control.
 We eliminated an invasive tamarisk tree that had taken root in one of the canyons of the Dubois Badlands and tried spraying a large area for cheat grass.

-2024 We hope to continue the project with the BLM to take down some of the barbed wire fencing in the Dubois Badlands Wilderness Study Area to improve wildlife movement in the area.
-In addition we are sponsoring a school hike with Jason Baldes who will help us understand the position of the Buffalo in the history of the Badlands
+2024 We continued the project with the BLM to take down some of the barbed wire fencing in the Dubois Badlands Wilderness Study Area to improve wildlife movement in the area.
+In addition we sponsored a school classroom talk with Jason Baldes who helped us understand the position of the Buffalo in the history of the Badlands

 2022 and 2023 had a variety of exciting activities including the beginning of species inventories in the badlands, hikes, talks and work projects with the BLM, including beginning to update and correct the BLM signs that mark the boundaries of the Wilderness Study Area.

-Another delightful hike and talk will be given by John Mionczynski on Plants of the Badlands.
-We will continue our species inventories and do a geology hike with the Boys &Girls Club in the summer.
-Plus our first float in the July 4 Parade!!
+A delightful hike and talk was given by John Mionczynski on Plants of the Badlands.
+We continued our species inventories and did a geology hike with the Boys &Girls Club.
+Plus our first float in the July 4 Parade.

 The future